4ra1n/java-gate/README.md

 gate.exec();
 ```

-Furthermore, it supports various techniques derived from "Hell's Gate," such as "Halo's Gate," "Recycled Gate," and "Tartarus Gate," among others.
-In addition to system call-related functionalities, it is compiled and built using C and NASM/MASM assembly, and invoked at the Java layer through JNI.
-The project also provides many common methods for injecting shellcode, such as APC injection and remote thread injection.
-All these low-level techniques can be achieved using simple Java code.
+It supports multiple techniques evolved from "Hell's Gate," such as "Halo's Gate," "Recycled Gate," "Tartarus Gate," and so on.
+In addition to system call-related functions, it provides many common Shellcode injection techniques, such as APC injection and remote thread injection, and is compiled and built using C and NASM/MASM assembly language.
+Finally, it calls these techniques at the Java layer through JNI.
+Various low-level techniques can be achieved through simple Java code.

 ## Introduction